-Reno Child Custody Lawyers
+Reno & carson City Child Custody Lawyers

-A Tough & Dedicated Legal Team in Northern Nevada & Carson City
+A Dedicated Legal Team Serving Northern Nevada

 Child custody is one of the most worrisome areas for parents involved in a divorce, post-divorce, or paternity action.
 The wellbeing of your child is foremost in your mind as well as the need to protect your parental rights.
 You will want to ensure that your child’s needs are met, that his or her life is disrupted as little as possible, and that physical and emotional security is maintained.
 Divorce can be tough on children and teens which is why it is so critical that this issue be resolved as smoothly as possible with the child’s best interests in mind.